We've prepared an interactive map showing many of the locations described below, as well as the hotels and locations of other conference events.

 The Arizona-Sonora Desert Museum is located not far from the conference location and is a must-see if you're visiting Tucson.
 The banquet will be held there and you'll have some time to explore the museum beforehand, but you may want to head back for a longer visit.

 Kitt Peak is located about 50 miles west of Tucson and hosts one of the largest assemblages of telescopes in the world.
 Tours are available for several of them.
+Those who are not US citizens should be aware that there is a Border Patrol checkpoint between Tucson and Kitt Peak, and be sure to bring appropriate identification and documentation.
 The University of Arizona Mirror Lab on the University of Arizona campus is a one-of-a-kind facility for casting and polishing telescope mirrors as large as 8 meters in diameter.
 Tours are available, but you will probably need to book a spot in advance.
 Biosphere 2, located about 35 miles north of Tucson, is also run by the University of Arizona and offers tours throughout the day.

 Karchner Caverns is located about 50 miles southeast of Tucson and is a very well-preserved wet cave that was co-discovered in 1974 by Randy Tufts (who later did his graduate work in planetary science at the University of Arizona).
 Reservations should be made in advance.
 Colossal Cave is somewhat closer, located on the southeastern edge of Tucson.